dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 **6. The labels speak analyst, not marketer**

 "Number of Intervals" and "Days Between Consecutive Purchases" are technically correct but they sound like math, not business.
-Every interval *is* a repeat purchase — a customer coming back and buying again.
+Every interval *is* a repeat purchase, a customer coming back and buying again.
 Relabeling the y-axis as "Number of Repeat Purchases" and the x-axis as "Days Since Last Purchase" puts the chart in the language a marketing director would actually use.
-The data doesn't change.
-The framing does.
-This is the kind of change the AI wouldn't flag on its own because the original labels are technically accurate — it takes domain knowledge to recognize that the audience won't read them that way.
+The data doesn't change, but the framing does.
+The AI wouldn't flag this on its own because the original labels are technically accurate.
+It takes domain knowledge to recognize that the audience won't read them that way.

 **7. The business framing is missing**